top of page

 Breadfruit

-Infamous for the 1787 Mutiny of the Bounty where Captain Bligh attempted to kidnap the trees from the Pacific, Breadfruit was introduced to the island by the Dutch in Galle and spread to become an island staple.
-With its artichoke/chestnut taste and high nutritional values (a single cup has more potassium than 3 bananas), it is much loved as a curry or as chips.
+Infamous for the 1787 Mutiny of the Bounty,, in which Captain Bligh attempted to kidnap the trees from the Pacific, Breadfruit was introduced to the island by the Dutch in Galle and spread to become an island staple.
+With its artichoke/chestnut taste and high nutritional values (a single cup has more potassium than three bananas), it is much loved as a curry or as chips.

 Cardamom

-An island native, cardamom is the world's 3rd most expensive spice, surpassed only by vanilla and saffron.
-We grow our own green cardamom, a labour-intensive plant that can be seen in our spice garden where it is much loved by 5 waring families of monkeys: and wandering porcupine.
+An island native, cardamom is the world's 3rd-most-expensive spice, surpassed only by vanilla and saffron.
+We grow our own green cardamom, a labour-intensive plant that can be seen in our spice garden, where it is much loved by five warring families of monkeys, and a wandering porcupine.

 Cinnamon